souravseal99/RoomMate/ReadMe.md

 Contributions are welcome!

 1. Fork the repo
+2. Pull the latest develop branch
-2. Create a new branch: `git checkout -b feature/your-feature`
+3. Create a new branch from the latest develop branch: `git checkout -b feature/your-feature`
-3. Commit changes: `git commit -m "Add your feature"`
+4. Commit changes: `git commit -m "Add your feature"`
-4. Push and open a PR
+5. Push and open a PR

+Please checkout [CONTRIBUTING.md](./CONTRIBUTING.md) for a detailed guideline.

 ---